visgl/deck.gl/docs/layers/hexagon-layer.md

 - Default: `100`

 Filter bins and re-calculate color by `upperPercentile`.
-Hexagons with value larger than the upperPercentile will be hidden.
+Hexagons with color value larger than the upperPercentile will be hidden.

 ##### `lowerPercentile` (Number, optional)

 - Default: `0`

 Filter bins and re-calculate color by `lowerPercentile`.
-Hexagons with value smaller than the lowerPercentile will be hidden.
+Hexagons with color value smaller than the lowerPercentile will be hidden.

+##### `elevationUpperPercentile` (Number, optional)

+- Default: `100`

+Filter bins and re-calculate elevation by `elevationUpperPercentile`.
+Hexagons with elevation value larger than the elevationUpperPercentile will be hidden.

+##### `elevationLowerPercentile` (Number, optional)

+- Default: `100`

+Filter bins and re-calculate elevation by `elevationLowerPercentile`.
+Hexagons with elevation value smaller than the elevationLowerPercentile will be hidden.

 ##### `fp64` (Boolean, optional)